shahin-m-hashim/SMART-CALCULATOR/README.md

 Shahin M Hashim - Initial work

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU License - see <a href="https://github.com/shahin-m-hashim/SMART-CALCULATOR/blob/main/LICENSE">LICENSE.md</a>

 # Acknowledgments
 This calculator is intended for personal use only and should not be used for commercial purposes.